Step 5: Deciding the outcome

 - what is fair and reasonable

-- what their workplace has done in any similar cases before
+- what their organisation has done in any similar cases before

-Each workplace might have its own versions of disciplinary outcomes.
-They should be written in your workplace's disciplinary policy or guidelines.
+Each organisation might have its own versions of disciplinary outcomes.
+They should be written in your organisation's disciplinary policy or guidelines.

 For a disciplinary outcome that's not a dismissal, it's a good idea for the employer to give the employee specific goals and timeframes for improvements.